VictorCondurat/FOS/README.md

 # FOS (Food Organization System)

-FOS is a web application that allows users to manage their food preferences and create custom shopping lists based on a large number of filter parameters.
-The application is built using a REST/GraphQL API and leverages data freely available at Open Food Facts.
+FOS is a web application that will provide users with the ability to create, update, and manage custom
+                    shopping
+                    and
+                    food lists, track pantry inventory and expiration dates, and access a public marketplace of food lists.
+The
+                    application will utilize the OpenFoodFacts public API for retrieving product information and offer user
+                    account
+                    management features.

 <p align="center">
   <img src="https://i.ibb.co/b7BNs1S/logo.png" alt="Flowchart">
 </p>